 - Look up the F Ratio on a F Values table.
 If F-ratio is greater then the F-values table, then we can conclude that the city that an email recipient resides in has an effect on whether they open an email.

-Now it’s your turn.
-We want to know if Education is also an independent variable that can determine whether an email recipient opens our emails (our dependent variable).
+If you want to give it a try, calculate if Education is also an independent variable that can determine whether an email recipient opens our emails (our dependent variable).

-Later, we can look at both City & Education together and whether both together determine whether an email recipient opens our emails as well as if they interfere with each other and to what extent that affects the outcome.
+Later, you can look at both City & Education together and whether both together determine whether an email recipient opens the emails as well as if they interfere with each other and to what extent that affects the outcome.

 Of course, this feels very laborious and there are many tools that will do all these calculations for you.
 But, I think it’s important to understand what is happening under the hood, since this is just one model to do this type of calculation.